-Iwona Blazwick, Director, Whitechapel Gallery, said: ‘The Cultural Recovery Fund offers a vital lifeline of support for Whitechapel Gallery and a further 1,384 arts organisations across the UK.
+Iwona Blazwick, former Director, Whitechapel Gallery, said: ‘The Cultural Recovery Fund offers a vital lifeline of support for Whitechapel Gallery and a further 1,384 arts organisations across the UK.
 We are delighted and relieved to receive £534,000 from Arts Council England to reflate our reserves.
 With this we can plan for a secure future for the Gallery, with the continued upkeep of our historic building, innovation in our programmes, and commitment to engaging local, national and international audiences.
 Now more than ever cultural organisations have a crucial role to play, offering healing, inspiration and hope in tackling the economic and environmental challenges of the future.’

 Culture Secretary Oliver Dowden said: ‘This funding is a vital boost for the theatres, music venues, museums and cultural organisations that form the soul of our nation.
 It will protect these special places, save jobs and help the culture sector’s recovery.

 These places and projects are cultural beacons the length and breadth of the country.
 This unprecedented investment in the arts is proof this government is here for culture, with further support to come in the days and weeks ahead so that the culture sector can bounce back strongly.’